 Marijuana pipes, papers and even baggies used to transport marijuana are considered drug paraphernalia.
 Possession of drug paraphernalia is a misdemeanor, subject to a fine and jail time.

 Learn More About Missouri Marijuana Laws Or Your Case

 If you are arrested for possession of marijuana in St. Louis or anywhere in Missouri, talk to our attorneys before you talk to police.
 Our attorneys know how to build effective defenses to minimize the consequences of an arrest.
-Call 314-499-1282 (toll free at 866-489-5504) for a free initial consultation.
+Call 314-499-1282 for a initial consultation.